 Like carbon buildup on wiring harness connectors, this is generally caused by long-term neglect or older vehicles.
 Especially if there’s any coolant or oil residue found on top of the intake.

 If it’s not leaking and you’ve cleaned up all of the residues then it may very well be fine.
-But, I do recommend replacing stock gaskets as preventive maintenance every 10-15 years (depends on mileage).
+But, I do recommend replacing stock gaskets as preventive maintenance every 10-15 years (depending on mileage).

 Is it safe to drive with an error code P0420?